kglw-dot-net/phase1/setlists/_posts/2023-03-06-plan-b-malmo.md

 Gaia featured a drum solo by Cavs over a metal vamp by the band.
 Her & I contained Iron Lung quotes and teases.
 This Thing contained The Dripping Tap quotes.
+The lyrics of Magenta Mountain were changed to "I don't believe Stu".

 **KGLW.net Staff Notes:**
 This is an ongoing show.
 Please stay tuned for setlist details and available audio and video sources as they become available.